openconfig/gnoi/healthz/README.md

 returned in a list of the corresponding artifacts, and a device may use this status as a hint to allow garbage collection of artifacts that are no longer relevant.
 The device itself is responsible for garbage collection any may, if necessary, garbage collect artifacts that are not yet acknowledged.
+It is expected that events are persisted across restarts of the system or its hardware and software components, and they are removed only for resource management reasons.

 Whilst the system may initiate health checks itself, these should be safe to perform operations that do not impact the device's functionality.
 Expensive